Get a Library Card

 Lost or Damaged Library Cards

 To get a replacement card, visit any branch and show a current photo ID at the Accounts Desk.
-The replacement cost for a lost library card is $2.

 Not a Baltimore County Resident?